 The Group is monitoring regulatory developments in the area of Sustainable Finance and undertaking the necessary actions to implement the new requirements.
 The Group implemented the requirements of the Regulation (EU) 2019/2088 sustainability-related disclosures in the financial services sector (SFDR) by amending the website, prospectuses, and periodical reporting.
-In 2021, the Bank published a Sustainability Risk Policy for investment activities, which requires the inclusion of sustainability risk in the overall risk management framework.
+The Bank publishes and regularly updates a Sustainability Risk Policy for investment activities, which requires the inclusion of sustainability risk in the overall risk management framework.